 Parallels on Friday released a new beta version of Parallels Desktop for Mac, the software that lets Intel Mac owners run Windows without having to first reboot their machines.
 The new release, beta 2, is for users of the 3.0 version, is

-from the Web site.
+available for download from the Web site.